CodeScripterSD/Forge-Eunithice-Rewrite/README.md

   - Fire Resistance for 6 minutes
   - Absorption 5 for 2 minutes
 - Iron Core is obsolete
+- Added 3 "Gels"
+  - [Honey Gel], [Bounce Gel], [Speed Gel] (Textures will be added in a later update)
+  - Used in Asphalt Infuser to create Infused variants of Asphalt

 - Added a new Ore, Neudonite
   - Used in some recipes
   - Found (Hopefully) in a range of Y=64 to Y=-64, Becoming increasingly more common closer to -64 (Only spawns below Y=0 if it can replace stone; no Deepslate version)